Pentagon sees risks, progress on Lockheed's F-35 jet

 The United States is counting on foreign sales of the new radar-evading fighter to help drive down the plane's cost, which has risen sharply since the program began in 2001 and may go up further if budget cuts by Washington or other countries postpone or curtail their orders.

-U.S. allies in Asia are particularly interested in the Lockheed plane given China's unveiling of two new fighter planes over a period of 22 months, according to U.S. defense officials.
+U.S. allies in Asia are particularly interested in the Lockheed plane given China's unveiling of two new fighter planes over a period of 22 months, according to U.S. defence officials.

 Lieutenant General Charles Davis, the top uniformed Air Force acquisition official, told lawmakers that China may have used data from unclassified U.S. computer networks to design and build the planes, although he said the Chinese planes' capabilities would probably not measure up to those of the F-35 and F-22 fighters, both built by Lockheed.